 This interdisciplinary research master offers the best of three worlds (arts, literature and media).
 You take two collective courses which will train you to position yourself and your research in a multi-disciplinary field.
-Then you choose between two historically defined lines that work with different definitions of media:
+Then you choose between two historically defined lines:

 In the medieval and early modern line, art and literature work through media.
 Here, medium is the means by which art and literature are made (such as the medium of language, print, theatre, paint, etching, andsoforth).